bepasty/bepasty-server/docs/source/rest.rst

     POST /apis/rest/items

 When uploading a file, chunked upload is mandatory.
 Check the MAX_BODY_SIZE for the maximum chunk size that can be sent to the server.
-The body of the post request contains the base64 encoded binary of the file to be uploaded.
+The body of the post request contains the base64 encoded binary of the file to be uploaded. (required
+permission: :ref:`create <permissions>`)

 POST Request by the client
 --------------------------